Sustainable Aquaponics for Urban Agricultural and Environmental Development in Sub-Saharan Africa

 10. Team: what is the current composition of your current team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

-The team is made of two trustees, two directors, one full-time technical assistant as well as a part-time administrator and researcher.
+The team is made of two trustees, two directors, one full-time technical assistant as well as a part-time administrator and casual workers.
 The trustees are Mr. Dare Balogun, an urban town planner and Mrs. Temilade Adewunmi a financial services practitioner.
 The directors are Dr. Emmanuel O. Benjamin and Mr. Oreoluwa Ola both agric. economists.
 Mr. Sulaimon Babalola is the technical assistant and hold a HND while Mrs. Ifeoluwa Ola, a PhD student in Nigeria, is the administrator and researcher.

 11. How did you hear about this challenge?